klalle/MarlinSerial_Processing/README.md

 * Down = -1mm Y
 * z = change up/down to Z instead of Y
 * y = change back from Z to Y on up/down arrows
+These settings are just to show its working - change to serve your needs in the code!

 Hope someone find this useful!
 /Kalle